zgpio/brew.nvim/README.md

 ### Options

 Some common options.
-For a more detailed list, run `:h dein-options`
+For a more detailed list, run `:h brew-options`

 | Option   | Type                 | Description                                                                           |
 | -------- | -------------------- | ------------------------------------------------------------------------------------- |